elibroftw/blog.elijahlopez.ca/content/posts/finance-knowledge-database.md

 ### LIBOR

 London Interbank Offered Rate.
 This rate isn't used anymore due to the [2012 rate-rigging scandal](https://en.wikipedia.org/wiki/Libor_scandal).
 It was only an ESTIMATION.

+### 4Cs of Credit

+- capacity
+  - how much throughput for the payments
+- character
+  - trustworthiness, credit score, references, KYC
+- collateral
+  - what is being offered in case of a default
+- capital
+  - net worth